OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 In addition to the visual properties in the GeoJson files, some regular OpenSpace properties can be set for any loaded features.
 These can be used to navigate to a feature, change the visuals to match the projection system you are currently using, or just alter the look in general.
 These can not be set from a .geojson file, but through the Scene menu in the user interface, or in an asset.

 #### Height offset, opacity, and scale
-Finally, a few helper properties have been added to simplify changing some aspects of the visuals of the entire collection at once:
+A few helper properties have been added to simplify changing some aspects of the visuals of the entire collection at once:

 - *Opacity* - change the opacity of all features in a collection
 - *Height Offset* - move the geometry up/down in relation to the reference surface (based on the height map or sea level, depending on chosen Altitude Mode)